EsraaAlsharit/Exmple/Django/Wish App/readme.md

-25 Jun 2022 PDT
- Exam file was successfully uploaded.
-Zip your exam files and upload it here esraa.zip

-Maximum file size you can upload is 10 MB

-Provide us your exam video demo
-Add your video URL

-You can still provide the url even after the given time limit

 Option A (Wish App)
 Make an application where users may post their wishes and keep track of when their wishes come true!

 For a red belt: